theo-armour/agenda/1-health/dermatology.md

 * What made red skin go away?
 * Rash cream
 * Aquaphor or Eucerin?
+* Identify laces where things grow on head

 ## chatGPT

 * what is a good skin cream for the dry skin on the legs of elderly people?
 * what is a better skin cream for the dry skin on the legs of elderly people, Aquaphor or Eucerin?

-> It may be helpful to try both Aquaphor and Eucerin to see which one works better
+* ChatGPT: It may be helpful to try both Aquaphor and Eucerin to see which one works better

 ## websites